OguzPastirmaci/misc/k8s-ubuntu-rdma-oci.md

 - 1 provisioning node
 - 1 management node
-- 1 worker node with RDMA NICs
+- 1 GPU worker node with RDMA NICs

 Make sure the provisioning node can SSH into the other nodes.